 The volcanic landscape and dramatic backdrop of this lesser-known national park make it especially alluring to those looking for somewhere away from the madding crowd.
 Hiking and mountain biking are some options you have here, so base yourself at Cutters Camp campground and let the good times roll.

 Many rare and exotic birds and reptiles call this park home.
 ‘Stephen’s banded snake’ is one such tree-dwelling habitant.
-He’s not just a missing pet snake belonging to a distraught local boy called Stephen, it is in fact a snake species in its own right.
+It’s not just a missing pet snake belonging to a distraught local boy called Stephen, it is in fact a snake species in its own right.